tajpatel58/PyTorch-Practice/README.md

 - Shows how to adapt the fully connected layers on the pretrained model for our use case.
 - Built intuition on common transformations on image data.
 - Explains how to save/load model params so we ultimately choose the params that had the highest epoch accuracy (or any other metric we'd like to use)

+#### Conclusion:

+I feel I've built a good foundation with PyTorch and think it's time to move onto bigger projects.
+My first PyTorch project will be: Facebook Marketplace's Recommendation Ranking System.
+The aim of which will be to recommend products on Facebook based upon a users search history.

+Facebook Project can be found on my Github. :)